Stem cell study finds malfunctioning brain cells in patients who were diagnosed before age 50; researchers test potential new treatment.

 “What we are seeing using this new model are the very first signs of young-onset Parkinson’s,” said Svendsen.
 “It appears that dopamine neurons in these individuals may continue to mishandle alpha-synuclein over a period of 20 or 30 years, causing Parkinson’s symptoms to emerge.”

 The investigators also used their iPSC model to test a number of drugs that might reverse the abnormalities they had observed.
-They found that that one drug, PEP005, which is already approved by the Food and Drug Administration for treating precancers of the skin, reduced the elevated levels of alpha-synuclein in both the dopamine neurons in the dish and in laboratory mice.
+They found that one drug, PEP005, which is already approved by the Food and Drug Administration for treating precancers of the skin, reduced the elevated levels of alpha-synuclein in both the dopamine neurons in the dish and in laboratory mice.

 The drug also countered another abnormality they found in the patients’ dopamine neurons – elevated levels of an active version of an enzyme called protein kinase C – although the role of this enzyme version in Parkinson’s is not clear.